unibuc-cs/software-engineering-product-pingbing/README.md

 ### User story: As a user, I want to be able to see a list with all the members of a group/space so that I know who has access to it.
 #### Requirements:
 - Implement a page to display group members;
+- Create backend API for fetching members of a group.

 ### User story: As a user, I want to be able to remove a member from a group/space.
 #### Requirements: